kpet/clvk/README.md

   * `3`: `VK_QUEUE_GLOBAL_PRIORITY_REALTIME_KHR`

 * `CLVK_MAX_ENTRY_POINTS_INSTANCES` specifies the number of instances of a kernel that can be in flight at the same time.
-Increasing this value have an impact on the memory usage as it will allocate more descriptor sets per kernel (default: `2048`).
+Increasing this value has an impact on the memory usage as it will allocate more descriptor sets per kernel (default: `2048`).